 What Is Mead?

-Traditional Traditional mead is purely Honey, Water, and Yeast.
+Traditional mead consists of honey, water, and yeast.
 Traditionals allow the chosen honey to be showcased and the drinker to explore the characteristics of that honey.
 Tupelo, Clover, Orange Blossom, the list is long...there is a wide array of varietal honey available each with it's own unique flavor and aroma characteristics.

-Metheglin Metheglins are mead crafted using spices and/or herbs, honey, water and yeast.
+Metheglins are mead crafted using spices and/or herbs, honey, water and yeast.
 Cinnamon, vanilla and hibiscus are just a few examples of the countless ingredients we can use.
-The name "metheglin" finds it origins in the welsh translation "medicine" where these herbal elixirs were seen as have healing powers.
+The name "metheglin" finds it origins in the welshtranslation "medicine" where these herbal elixirs were seen as have healing powers.
 We can't vouch for medicinal qualities but can say that a good metheglin is tough to beat.

 Pyments are mead crafted using wine grapes, honey, water, and yeast.
 While being a type of melomel pyments are worth noting for their combination of elements of both wine and mead.
 While using red or white grapes honey is used to create something that is truly unique.

 Cysers are mead crafted using apple cider, honey, and yeast.
 Being in Northeast Ohio we are in a prime location for some of the best tasting and freshest apple cider around.
 With our local sources we are usually able to begin a cyser fermentation within a day or two of the cider being pressed.
 With the number of apple and honey varieties available there is an endless array of flavors to create.